 Let us now talk about claiming accounts that are clearly inactive and be easily claimed.
 In the next section, let’s discuss what makes an account claimable.

-The first and foremost requirement when it comes to claiming an inactive account is a duration for which the account has been inactive.
+The first and foremost requirement when it comes to claiming an inactive account is the duration for which the account has been inactive.
 In other words, when was the last post or tweet made?
 Are there any stories up?
 Does it look like the account has been active?
 The minimum duration required for an account to be claim-able is 3 years or more.
-If you’ve got your eye on account that you think is inactive for 3 or more years, then you’re in luck!
+If you’ve got your eye on an account that you think is inactive for 3 or more years, then you’re in luck!
 It is definitely claimable.

 Account Privacy Status

 Well, how do we know the inactivity duration if the account is private?
 Great question!
 And that brings us to this point.
 It’s much easier to claim an account that is publically visible.
 An account that is public can easily be gauged for its inactivity.
 And that makes publicly visible accounts music easier to claim.
 However, this does not mean that it’s not possible to claim accounts that are private – it’s possible to still claim those provided they have been inactive for a minimum of 1.5 years or more.

 Well, what about accounts that are public but have nothing on them?
 Accounts that have no posts and no DP – these are most likely inactive and eligible for a claim.